catid/voron/meanwell_psu_stack/readme.md

 + `MeanwellStackLeft.stl`
 + `MeanwellStackRight.stl`

-They should fit on a 250mm printer.
+They should fit on a 250mm build plate.

 ## Assembly: